 How can parents help?

 Living in London gives such wonderful opportunities to develop children’s interest in history.
-Top museums are The National History Museum, Imperial War Museum, London Transport Museum and the British Museum.
+Top museums are The Natural History Museum, Imperial War Museum, London Transport Museum and the British Museum.
 Most museums are free and many offer fabulous workshops, also free, at weekends and during the school holidays.